 Intervention Description of the intervention Short term Year 1-5 Establish baseline for the unemployed (by sex, region, education attainment, previous experience).
-Develop and implement a plan to target the Establish partnerships with employers to develop relevant programmes and address unemployment. unemployed Set targets to reach the unemployed in partnership with employers.
+Develop and implement Establish partnerships with employers to develop relevant programmes and address unemployment. a plan to target the unemployed Set targets to reach the unemployed in partnership with employers.
 Develop and implement outreach strategies.
 Develop and implement upgrading programmes.
 Link employment programmes such as TIPEEG with training and upgrading.
-Mid-term Year 6 to 10 Develop and implement a plan to target the unemployed Assess the contribution of programmes to employment/self- employment and income.
+Mid-term Year 6 to 10 Develop and implement a plan to target the unemployed Assess the contribution of programmes to employment/self-employment and income.
 Identify value added activities in the informal sector for development.
-Develop and implement a plan to formalise informal businesses Design and implement training initiatives tailored to improve employability and self-employment. injoi mui businesses Develop and implement outreach strategies.
+Develop and implement a plan to formalise informal businesses Design and implement training initiatives tailored to improve employability and self-employment. injormai businesses Develop and implement outreach strategies.
 Assess the contribution of programmes.
-Develop and implement Establish partnerships with relevant community based organizations involved in SME projects. a framework for SME's start-ups Develop a plan to support training processes for new and upcoming enterprises.
+Develop and implement a framework for SME's start-ups $\label{thm:community} Establish \ partnerships \ with \ relevant \ community \ based \ organizations \ involved \ in \ SME \ projects.$ Develop a plan to support training processes for new and upcoming enterprises.
 Deliver training programmes.